ricktbaker/opshell/README.md

 It's built on electron and vue which at this point in time I have about 1 week experience with, so there are probably many things that can be done better, cleaner, etc.   I wanted to learn the electron/vue combo and wanted to make something useful in the process.

+Yes, the name is horrid, but it'll work for now until someone gives me a better idea.

 Primary Components:

 - Electron